Vacco v. Quill: Stevens' concurrence

 Justice Stevens joined the Court's decision.
-He stated, though, that he issued a separate opinion only to clarify his belief that there was the possibility of further debate on the constitutional limitations of a state's ability to punish assisted suicide.
+He stated, however, that he issued a separate opinion only to clarify his belief that there was the possibility of further debate on the constitutional limitations of a state's ability to punish assisted suicide.
 As the second-most senior Justice on the Court (after Chief Justice Rehnquist), it is likely that Stevens would have written the opinion himself had Rehnquist not elected to do so.
-This much is suggested by the length of Stevens' concurrence which runs several pages (official format) longer than Rehnquist's opinion.
-It is possible that the Chief Justice was in part persuaded to exercise this ability by the fact that Stevens' concurrence offers a less concrete view of the state's ability to regulate euthanasia than the majority of the Justices seem to support.
+That much is suggested by the length of Stevens' concurrence, which runs several pages (official format) longer than Rehnquist's opinion.
+It is possible that the Chief Justice was in part persuaded to exercise the ability by the fact that Stevens's concurrence offers a less concrete view of the state's ability to regulate euthanasia than the majority of the Justices seem to support.

-Stevens notes that the Court construed the challenge to the statute as one of facial validity; i.e., that the respondents asserted that the law was invalid in all or most cases it might be applied.
-This type of challenge, he noted, is very difficult to argue successfully, because the challenger must show that the prohibited action is constitutionally protected.
-Applied to this case, the Court required that it be demonstrated that the Fourteenth Amendment included a right to commit suicide, and that such right included the right to receive assistance in doing so.
-Stevens agreed with the Court in rejecting this idea, believing that "liberty" as defined by the Due Process Clause didn't include such a right, because "The value to others of a person's life is far too precious to allow the individual to claim a constitutional entitlement to complete autonomy in making a decision to end that life."
+Stevens noted that the Court construed the challenge to the statute as one of facial validity: that the respondents asserted that the law was invalid in all or most cases it might be applied.
+That type of challenge, he noted, is very difficult to argue successfully because the challenger must show that the prohibited action is constitutionally protected.
+Applied to this case, the Court required that it be demonstrated that the Fourteenth Amendment included a right to commit suicide and that the right included the right to receive assistance in doing so.
+Stevens agreed with the Court in rejecting this idea and believed that "liberty," as defined by the Due Process Clause, included no such right: "The value to others of a person's life is far too precious to allow the individual to claim a constitutional entitlement to complete autonomy in making a decision to end that life."